Do green building methods work for people with environmental sensitivities?

 Fly ash and slagger from coal-fired power plants and other industries are commonly added to concrete, but it can give the concrete a permanent odor that is bothersome to sensitive people.

 Ground-up concrete from demolished parking lots and roadways are considered “green” materials to add to new concrete.
 But what about all the oil spills?

 Choosing a paint is often the most difficult and most treacherous part of building or renovating a home.
-There are many types of earth-friendly paints available, but many of them are not friendly to sensitive people.
+There are many types of earth-friendly paints available, but many of them are not friendly to sensitive people (Schieweck, 2015; Steinemann, 2016).

-Some sensitive people prefer high-VOC paints — once they have cured for some months.
-The low-VOC/zero-VOC latex paints often don’t work so well — even long term.
+Some sensitive people prefer high-VOC paints — once they have cured for several months.
+The low-VOC/zero-VOC latex paints often don’t work so well — even long term (Rea, 2002).

 More radical all-natural flooring, such as tamped earth floors that are sealed with linseed oil are problematic, mostly because the linseed oil never becomes odorless.

 Bamboo is considered natural, but contains a lot of glue and is not suitable for the very sensitive.